 Insulin resistance: Hormonal changes can affect how your body processes carbohydrates, making blood sugar regulation harder.

-How Much Weight Gain Is Normal During Perimenopause?
+How Much Weight Gain Is Normal During Menopause?

-Most women gain 5-10 pounds during the perimenopausal transition (typically 4-8 years), averaging 1-2 pounds per year without intervention.
+Most women gain 5-10 pounds during the menopausal transition (typically 4-8 years), averaging 1-2 pounds per year without intervention.

 This varies significantly based on: